apdahlen/Evjen/README.md

 * lay activity
 * the Guiding Principles

-Evjen appears to have used *Guidance* as a seminary textbook.

 ### 4. *The Position*

+**This is the argumentative core of the book.**

 An eleven-part argument published by Evjen in *Folkebladet* from March 13 through May 22, 1918.

-Here the argument becomes sharper.

-Evjen examines the Free Church’s doctrine of the congregation, distinguishes the congregation from larger church organizations, and asks whether Principle One itself may be tested against Scripture.
+Here Evjen brings the earlier material to a head.
+He examines the Free Church’s doctrine of the congregation, distinguishes the congregation from larger church organizations, and asks whether Principle One itself may be tested against Scripture.

 He does not discard the principle.